hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid-docs.md

             </td>
             <td>
-                Updates the Pike prefix and adds the role object prefix

-Signed-off-by: Darian Plumb <dplumb@bitwise.io>
+                This adds guides for upgrading a smart contract to a new version.
+This splits the procedure into two docs, one for developers and one for administrators
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-06-22 20:17:35 +0000 UTC
+        Created At 2021-07-08 16:51:36 +0000 UTC
     </div>
 </div>